asmbly-makerspace/NeonIntegrations/README.md

 ### Smartwaiver - COMPLETED

 See [SWintegration.py](https://github.com/ATXHS/NeonIntegrations/blob/main/SWintegration.py).
-#### Needs to be set to relative date range and setup on a monitored cron job.
+#### Needs to be set to run on a schedule.
+Could be a monitored cron job or something else (AWS Lambda?).

 - System for member agreement & waiver forms
 - [API docs](https://api.smartwaiver.com/docs/v4/#api-_)